Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-The Short Answer: Two New Hurdles Before You Can File a Priority Application
+The Short Answer: Two New Hurdles Before You File

-Effective November 7, 2025, the Virginia Department of Behavioral Health and Developmental Services (DBHDS) requires every applicant pursuing a Priority 1 or Priority 2 service license to complete a 16-module Initial Applicant Orientation and pass a proctored Comprehensive Knowledge Exam with a score of 85% or higher before the application will be reviewed on the priority timeline.
-Skip either step and your file gets pushed onto the general waitlist behind non-priority services.
-DBHDS Commissioner Nelson Smith’s Office of Licensing issued the memo in October 2025, and the materials went live on the OL website by November 1, 2025.
+Effective November 7, 2025, every applicant pursuing a Priority 1 or Priority 2 service license from the Virginia Department of Behavioral Health and Developmental Services (DBHDS) must complete a 16-module Initial Applicant Orientation and pass a proctored Comprehensive Knowledge Exam with a score of 85% or higher before the application will be reviewed on the priority timeline.
+Skip either step and the file gets pushed onto the general waitlist behind non-priority services.

 What DBHDS Is Actually Requiring

 The new structure has two gates.
 First, the orientation.
-The orientation consists of 16 self-paced modules, and each module has a video presentation and a self-assessment quiz.
+DBHDS built it as 16 self-paced modules designed to guide applicants through the licensing process.
+Each module has a video presentation and a self-assessment quiz.
 Quizzes are untimed, can be retaken, and require an 85% to advance.
 All 16 modules must be completed within 90 calendar days of starting Module 1, and at least one participant per organization must be the Main Authorized Contact (MAC) or the owner.

-DBHDS framed the purpose plainly in its October 2025 memo: “Promote consistent, quality services delivered by knowledgeable and prepared providers.”
+DBHDS framed the purpose plainly in its October 2025 memo: the orientation is “specifically designed to facilitate an understanding of DBHDS requirements and support applicants in successfully completing the application process.”
 Translation for operators: the state is tired of vetting underprepared applicants and is moving the screening upstream.

-Which SUD Services Are Caught by Priority 1 and Priority 2
+Which SUD Services Get Caught by Priority 1 and Priority 2

 The processing timelines tell you what is on the line.
-Priority 1 services will be assigned within 5–10 business days; Priority 2 services within 21 business days; and for non-priority services, at least one applicant will be removed from the waitlist and assigned to policy review each month.
-For non-priority services it could take a year or longer to become licensed.
-The orientation-and-exam gate is what stands between you and the 5-to-21-business-day lane.
+Priority 1 services get assigned within 5 to 10 business days, Priority 2 within 21 business days, and for non-priority services, DBHDS pulls at least one applicant per month from the waitlist.
+Per Module 4, for non-priority services it could take a year or longer to become licensed.
+The orientation-and-exam gate is what stands between an applicant and the 5-to-21-business-day lane.

 Treat the 16 modules as a design exercise, not a checkbox.
 The orientation walks through eligibility, provider responsibilities, the application phases, and the regulatory frame under 12VAC35-105.
-Use each module as a prompt to stress-test your policy manual, staffing plan, physical plant, and budget against the language DBHDS uses.
-The DBHDS “Sample Acceptable” and “Sample Unacceptable” policies are calibration tools, use them.
+Use each module as a prompt to stress-test the policy manual, staffing plan, physical plant, and budget against the language DBHDS uses.
+The “Sample Acceptable” and “Sample Unacceptable” policies are calibration tools; use them.

-Pick your MAC carefully.
+Pick the MAC carefully.
 This person should understand the proposed level of care, hold real authority over policy and budget, and be willing to own the CONNECT Provider Portal as the central liaison with DBHDS.
-Whoever sits the exam is also the person carrying institutional memory into survey prep and your first EOC tour.
-Do not delegate this to a contractor who will leave after licensure.
-We have watched operators in Tennessee and Florida regret that choice when the surveyor focus shifts mid-application and there is no one inside the building who actually understands the regulations.
+Whoever sits the exam also carries institutional memory into survey prep and the first EOC tour.
+Founders should not delegate this to a contractor who will disappear after licensure.
+Operators in Tennessee and Florida have regretted that choice when the surveyor focus shifts mid-application and no one inside the building actually understands the regulations.

 Sequence the payer track in parallel, not after.
-Virginia’s Medicaid Program launched the enhanced substance use disorder treatment benefit, Addiction and Recovery Treatment Services (ARTS), on April 1, 2017.
-Providers must submit a DBHDS license for the intended level of care to the DMAS Provider Services Solution (PRSS) vendor and each of the Medicaid health plans to start the credentialing and contracting process.
-Your pro forma assumptions about when Medicaid revenue actually begins should now include the orientation, the exam, the priority review window (5–21 business days for assignment), and DMAS plus MCO credentialing on the back end, which routinely runs 90 to 120 days per plan.
-If your model assumes first ARTS revenue at month four, rebuild it.
+Per DMAS, on April 1, 2017, Virginia’s Medicaid Program launched an enhanced substance use disorder treatment benefit, Addiction and Recovery Treatment Services (ARTS).
+ARTS expands access to a comprehensive continuum of addiction treatment services for all enrolled members in Medicaid, FAMIS and FAMIS MOMS, including community-based addiction and recovery services and coverage of inpatient detoxification and residential SUD treatment.
+Providers must submit a DBHDS license for the intended level of care to the DMAS Provider Services Solution (PRSS) vendor and each of the Medicaid health plans before credentialing and contracting can start.
+Your pro forma assumptions about when Medicaid revenue actually begins should now include the orientation, the exam, the priority review window (5 to 21 business days for assignment), and DMAS plus MCO credentialing on the back end, which routinely runs 90 to 120 days per plan.
+If the model assumes first ARTS revenue at month four, rebuild it.

 One more sequencing point.
-Initial Applications and Modification Applications must be submitted within 90 days of beginning the application process.
+Per the DBHDS Licensing Information page, initial applications and modification applications must be submitted within 90 days of beginning the application process.
 The clock is real.
-Plan the exam date around when your policies, attachments, and staffing documentation will actually be ready for submission, not when the orientation finishes.
+Plan the exam date around when policies, attachments, and staffing documentation will actually be ready for submission, not when the orientation finishes.

 What This Tells You About Where Virginia Is Heading

-For operators we work with in Virginia, the takeaway is unglamorous.
+For the operators AHS works with in Virginia, the takeaway is unglamorous.
 Founders and CEOs who treat the orientation as a design tool finish licensure faster, with cleaner policies and fewer policy-review revisions.
 Founders who treat it as a hurdle to clear with the cheapest available warm body lose months on the waitlist and rework.
-The orientation is now the cheapest mock survey you will ever get from DBHDS.
+The orientation is now the cheapest mock survey a founder will ever get from DBHDS.
 Use it.

-If you are weighing Virginia against other states for your next site, run the math honestly.
-A Priority 1 service assigned in 5–10 business days is still one of the more predictable timelines on the East Coast, as long as your MAC passes the exam on the first attempt.
-A failed exam plus a re-test window plus a 90-day application clock can push a planned January go-live to May, and at roughly $80,000 to $120,000 per month in pre-revenue burn for a mid-sized residential SUD startup, that delta is the difference between a workable pro forma and a capital call.
+If you are weighing Virginia against other states for the next site, run the math honestly.
+A Priority 1 service assigned in 5 to 10 business days is still one of the more predictable timelines on the East Coast, as long as the MAC passes the exam on the first attempt.
+A failed exam plus a re-test window plus a 90-day application clock can push a planned January go-live to May.
+At roughly $80,000 to $120,000 per month in pre-revenue burn for a mid-sized residential SUD startup, that delta is the difference between a workable pro forma and a capital call.

 Frequently asked questions